Christopherfrommaine/keyboardPiano/README.md

 a pipe organ (based on doing a fourier anylsis of the pipe organ sample from musesounds, then reconstructing that with pure tones.)

+To create those waveforms it uses a variety of mathematical libraries, and to play the audio it uses a pygame window (there are definitly better ways of doing this).

 Hope you enjoy!